Application Forms

 Can I talk to the judges?

-Sure, but please be aware that these auditions are only 5 minutes long.
+Sure, but please be aware that these auditions are only five minutes long.
 There are a lot of students auditioning and the judges are trying to stay on time so they are not going to be very talkative.
 Parents cannot talk to the judges.
 The Ensembles Representative is happy to answer questions.

 How will I find out about audition results?